espnet/espnet/egs2/mini_an4/asr1/transfer_learning.md

 In that tutorial, we will introduce several options to use pre-trained models/parameters for Automatic Speech Recognition (ASR) in ESPnet.
 Available options are :
 - use a local model you (or a collegue) have already trained,
-- use a trained model from ESPnet repository on HuggingFace,
+- use a trained model from ESPnet repository on HuggingFace.
-- use a Self-Supervised pre-trained model (e.g. Hubert, Wav2Vec2, WavLM ...).

 We note that this is done for ASR training, so at __stage 11__ of ESPnet2 models' recipe.